Baby P’s mother tells parole hearing she would be ‘risk to children in her care’

 “I didn’t give them what they needed and they deserve a whole lot better than me.”

-The hearing heard how Connelly had engaged with a lot of interventions during her time in prison, including work with a forensic psychologist and trauma therapy.
+The panel heard how Connelly had engaged with a lot of interventions during her time in prison, including work with a forensic psychologist and trauma therapy.

-But the panel heard that Connelly was recalled to prison for a second time last year after she started a relationship with a man she met online without telling officials supervising her.
+But the hearing was told that Connelly was recalled to prison for a second time last year after she started a relationship with a man she met online without telling officials supervising her.

+The situation was said to have “closely mirrored” that of her first recall and when she was in custody following her return to prison, when she also developed intimate relationships.

+Asked by the panel how things are going to be different now after concealing three relationships, Connelly explained how her relationship with professionals is more collaborative where before she struggled with a lack of trust.

-Connelly said she “lied” to them because she feared being rejected if she had to disclose her offending.
+In events leading to her second recall, Connelly said she “lied” to professionals because she feared being rejected if she had to disclose her offending.

 She told her parole hearing that she developed a friendship with a man, which started as “flirty banter” online, and which eventually led to the pair meeting and starting a sexual relationship.

+She had deleted messages from her phone to avoid officials finding out about it.

-Connelly said: “I did prioritise that relationship over truthfulness to the COMs.
+Connelly said: “I did prioritise that relationship over truthfulness to the COMs (community offender managers).

 “I robbed myself of the chance to prove to them that I could have a safe and happy relationship, I robbed myself from getting support from them to deal with things.”